Study Abroad Blog

 Score Reporting and Validity

-Cost and Fee Waiver Options
+Cost and Fee Structure for 2026

-How CAE Simplifies SAT Preparation for Indian Students
+How CAE Simplifies SAT Preparation for Indian Students in 2026

-Expert counsellors at CAE provide personalised guidance on optimal test timing, registration procedures, and preparation strategies.
+Expert counsellors at CAE provide personalised guidance on optimal test timing, registration procedures, and Digital SAT preparation strategies.
 With documented success at prestigious universities including Harvard, MIT, and Princeton, CAE transforms SAT preparation from a challenge into a structured pathway to success.

-CAE's proven methodology includes comprehensive test preparation, personalised counselling, and end-to-end support from registration to college admissions.
-Our 99% visa success rate and $100M+ in scholarships secured demonstrate our commitment to student success.
+CAE's proven methodology includes comprehensive Digital SAT coaching, personalised counselling, and end-to-end support from registration to college admissions.
+Our 99% visa success rate and over $100 million in scholarships secured demonstrate our commitment to student success across more than three decades.

-???? +91‑9999771444 | +91‑9999057555 ????
-WhatsApp CAE
+📞 +91‑9999771444 | +91‑9999057555

 Key Takeaways

-→ The registration process involves creating a College Board account, selecting test dates, and paying fees online with international payment methods
+• The registration process involves creating a College Board account, selecting test dates, and paying fees online with international payment methods

-→ Multiple attempts are permitted, with most students taking the exam 2-3 times to achieve their target scores
+• Multiple attempts are permitted, with most students taking the exam 2–3 times to achieve their target scores

 FAQ